JoshuaKGoldberg/create/packages/site/src/content/docs/faqs.md

 For now, you don't.
 It's still _very_ early stage.

-Soon, there will be APIs added and documented that allow providing a [Preset](./concepts/presets) and having the `create` engine _create_ a new repository or _update_ an existing one.
+Soon, there will be APIs added and documented that allow providing a [Preset](./concepts/presets) and having the `create` engine _create_ a new repository or _update_ an existing one based on it.

 Having `npx create` _(or something similar)_ will be able to take in a package containing a Preset and run with it.
 For example, using a Preset soon to be provided by [`create-typescript-app`](https://www.npmjs.com/package/create-typescript-app):